aouyang1/go-muse/README.md

 	sampleRate := 1.0 // once per minute
 	duration := 480.0 // minutes

+	// create a reference rectangular time series with an amplitude of 1.5 centered
-	ref := NewSeries(
+	// at 240 minutes and a width of 10 minutes ref := NewSeries(
 		siggen.Add(
 			siggen.Rect(1.5, 240, 10, sampleRate, duration),